2026 Legislative Session

 H.B.
 84 Higher Education Dangerous Weapon Amendments

-Allows the carrying of a dangerous weapon on or about the premises of an institution of higher education without a valid concealed carry permit
+Allows an individual 21 years old or older to conceal a dangerous weapon at an institution of higher education without a concealed carry permit.

 Rep. Brooks, Walt